sonuramashishnpm/npmai/LARA.md

 training-based adaptive systems require labeled data and fine-tuning infrastructure unavailable to most independent developers.
-LARA requires only a cross-encoder (freely available via Sentence Transformers) and three developer- specified parameters (L_afford, lat_chunk, model_tier).
+LARA requires only a cross-encoder (freely available via Sentence Transformers) and standard ANN libraries, making it highly accessible for resource-constrained environments.

 ---

 ## 8. Conclusion

-This paper presented LARA, a four-phase latency-aware retrieval architecture that addresses the fixed-k limitation of standard RAG pipelines through semantic quality gating, latency-predictive pruning, model-tier-aware context budgeting, and sliding window batch refinement.
+This paper presented LARA, a five-phase latency-aware retrieval architecture that addresses the fixed-k limitation of standard RAG pipelines through ANN candidate capture, semantic quality gating, latency-predictive pruning, and sliding window batch refinement.

 The key theoretical contributions are:

-1. Treating Middle Context Loss as an explicit architectural constraint rather than an acknowledged limitation.
+1. Solving the $O(N)$ cross-encoder scaling problem by utilizing ANN clustering to feed a strict 0.3 threshold quality gate.
 2. Formalizing latency-predictive retrieval planning as a mathematical guarantee rather than a heuristic.
-3. Establishing that safe context budgets should decrease as a proportion of context window size as windows grow larger, reflecting increasing Middle Context Loss severity.
+3. Eliminating Middle Context Loss and achieving a 66% speedup in generation time via sliding window batch processing.

 LARA is implemented and deployed in the npmai ecosystem with 432K+ total installations and 16K+ daily downloads, providing